pandas-dev/pandas/doc/source/missing_data.rst

 All of the regular expression examples can also be passed with the ``to_replace`` argument as the ``regex`` argument.
-In this case the ``value`` argument must be passed explicity by name or ``regex`` must be a nested dictionary.
+In this case the ``value`` argument must be passed explicitly by name or ``regex`` must be a nested dictionary.
 The previous example, in this case, would then be

 .. ipython:: python